Prince-Mukunzi/Coding-lab_Group10A/README.md

 - python3 temperature_recorder.py stop
 - python3 water_consumption.py stop

-IMPORTANT: I modified the python simulators log directory named from LOG_DIR = "active_logs"  to LOG_DIR=hospital/active_logs" this was messing up the structure of the system.
+IMPORTANT: We modified the python simulators log directory named from LOG_DIR = "active_logs"  to LOG_DIR=hospital/active_logs" this was messing up the structure of the system.